 tcp 0 0 127.0.0.1:9392 0.0.0.0:* LISTEN 128106/gsad

 Open your browser and type https://127.0.0.1:9392 in the address bar.
-This will give a self-signed SSL certificate.
-You should accept thins and continue to the window where you should enter the Username and Password.
+This will give a self-signed SSL certificate warning.
+You should accept this and continue to the window where you should enter the Username and Password.

-Login to your dashboard using admin as the username, and as the password, use the password from the script run in the earlier step.
+Login to your dashboard using admin as the username, and for the password, use the string generated during the setup script.

-Now that we have access to the OpenVAS web UI, let’s go ahead and initiate a scan task.
+Now that we have access to the OpenVAS web UI, let's initiate a scan task.
 A task in OpenVAS defines the target(s) you want to be scanned and the required scanning parameters.
-For the sake of simplicity, we will use the default scan options.
+For simplicity, we will use the default scan options.

 You can navigate the Scans menu and click on the Tasks submenu to launch a new scan.